 Martin Gerskup founded BEST in 1992 as a firm that specializes in building envelope science and technology.
 As a practicing architect, he has over 25 years of experience in the design, construction, inspection, repair and maintenance of all types of buildings.
 He has prepared numerous technical audits, building envelope design reviews and has frequently resolved complex technical problems in the field both during and after construction.

 Martin Gerskup is a Past-President and Director of the Ontario Building Envelope Council (OBEC) and is currently a member of the OBEC committees for Air, Moisture and Fenestration.
 He is a current member of the Canadian Standards Association committee on Masonry Construction for Buildings and the Chair of the CSA Sub-Committee on Masonry Design Related to Building Science.
-He has authored and presented many technical papers on the subject of Building Science and currently teaches Construction Methods and Materials as an Assistant Adjunct Professor at the University of Toronto Faculty of Architecture, Landscape and Design.
-He is currently one of the writers for the 1998 Canadian Handbook of Practice for Architects (CHOP) and is featured regularly in The Toronto Star newspaper article “Ask the Expert”.
+He has authored and presented many technical papers on the subject of Building Science and has taught Construction Methods and Materials as an Assistant Adjunct Professor at the University of Toronto Faculty of Architecture, Landscape and Design.
+He is one of the writers of the 1998 Canadian Handbook of Practice for Architects (CHOP) and has been featured regularly in The Toronto Star newspaper article “Ask the Expert”.

 In the News